 Lab mice have been cured of diabetes by two researchers from UT San Antonio.
 Bruno Doiron and Ralph A DeFronzo have successfully treated mice with Type 1 diabetes.
-The mice have remained free of diabetes 1 year after treatment with no adverse side effects.
+The mice have remained free of diabetes one year after treatment with no adverse side effects.

 Ralph DeFronzo, professor of medicine and chief of the Division of Diabetes at UT Health, described the treatment: